Bronislava Nijinska: Diaghilev and Ballets Russes in Paris: 1909–1913

-In Petrograd with Sasha & in Kiev: 1915–1921
+In Petrograd with Sasha and in Kiev: 1915–1921

 After Saison Nijinsky, Bronislava returned to Russia.
 She continued her ballet career as danseuse, with Sasha her husband as the danseur.
 During the war and then the revolution, she went on stage in experimental works as well as in classics.
 In Petrograd the 1915 theatre program listed "ballet by the prima ballerina-artist of the State Ballet Bronislava Nijinska".
 The program included music by Tchaikovsky, Mussorgsky, and Borodin.
 She performed in her own choreographed solos, Le Poupee or Tabatierr, and Autumn Song.
 Her dance savvy was lauded.

 In Kiev in addition to dancing, she established her ballet school and began to choreograph programs.
 She danced in solos while costumed in tunics, e.g., Etudes (Liszt), Mephisto Valse (Liszt), Nocturnes (Chopin), Preludes (Chopin), Fear or Horror (in silence, costume by Exter), and in company performances, e.g., Twelfth Rhapsody (Liszt), Demons (Tcherepnine), March Funebre (Chopin).
 In 1921 she left Russia, never to return.